Player Of The Month

 ABC players exude the necessity to make consistent gains, and fortunately enough for them this strategy is usually enough to make them a winner.
 Depending on their competition, they may even become a big winner over time if the player pool they’re involved against is very weak.

 One of the problems involved with being an ABC player, however, is that it’s very exploitable.
-While the average recreational live player may not notice your tendencies, the smartest players in a game have little resistance in attack an ABC player’s biggest weakness – predictability.
+While the average recreational live player may not notice your tendencies, the best poker players in a game have little resistance in attack an ABC player’s biggest weakness – predictability.
 Usually when an ABC player bets, they have a hand, and good players can exploit this by simply folding, or playing back when they know their hand is stronger.
 ABC player’s rarely (if ever) bluff, making them easy to read.
 It’s not that their strategy is terribly flawed, but it lacks the creativity of other styles that apply maximum pressure on opponents.
 It’s also worth noting, that while ABC players can make money long term, their win rate isn’t close to what the best players at their stake are earning.

 If you believe you fit in this category, the best advice would be to simply mix up your play, but not to extremes.
 Playing an ABC style is a great starting point, and if you can build on some of the habits you’ve learned you can become a big winner.
 Try mixing in more bluffs in spots where you could easily represent a hand but taking a similar line.
 Utilize the image of an ABC player – rarely bluffing.
 If the other players at your table have a firm belief that you never bluff, take advantage of their trust by deceiving them.
 You shouldn’t go bluffing all the time, but hypothetically you should be able to get away with it much more often because of their faith in your predisposed playing style.